Queatz/Closer/Features.md

  [ ] Show white dot when unread messages in group
  [.]
 Show "Bun is typing..."
  [.]
 Websocket (exact same as push notifications, zero difference!)
+ [ ] Show new days in group messages "Wednesday, January 23rd"

 # Features

+ [ ] Search for places
  [ ] Single emoji floats many of them over your screen
     [ ] Bubble to allow draw over screen
  [ ] Add public photos to suggestion